-Finally, we applied homogeneous theory to the Zakharov equation.
-Results are compared with the numerical simulations in the Figs. 10, 11, 12 and 13.
-There is a fair agreement between simulated and theoretical spectrum (cf. Fig. 10), between simulated and theoretical final time BFI index (cf. Fig. 11) and normalized kurtosis (cf. Fig. 12).
-Less favourable is the agreement between simulated and theoretical peak wave number, as show in Fig. 13.
-The theoretical results show a smooth dependence of wave-number downshift on BFI, giving shifts of 20% or more for large values of BFI.
-However, the simulation shows more scatter while the down-shift is at most 15%.
-The reason for the scatter in the simulated results is probably that the peak of the wave number spectrum is not always well-defined.
+Last, I applied homogeneous theory to the Zakharov equation.
+Results are compared with the numerical simulations in Figs. 10, 11, 12, and 13.
+There is a fair agreement between simulated and theoretical spectrum (Fig. 10), between simulated and theoretical final-time BFI index (Fig. 11), and in normalized kurtosis (Fig. 12).
+Less favorable is the agreement between simulated and theoretical peak wavenumber, as shown in Fig. 13.
+The theoretical results show a smooth dependence of wavenumber downshift on BFI, giving shifts of 20% or more for large values of BFI.
+However, the simulation shows more scatter while the downshift is at most 15%.
+The reason for the scatter in the simulated results is probably that the peak of the wavenumber spectrum is not always well defined.
 In contrast, homogeneous theory gives a smoother spectrum and a well-defined peak of the spectrum.